hpc4cmb/toast/docs/install_user.md

 ## Pip Binary Wheels

-If you already have a newer Python3 (\>= 3.7), then you can install pre-built TOAST packages from PyPI.
-You should always use virtualenv or similar tools to manage your python environments rather than pip-installing packages as root.
+If you already have a newer Python3 (\>= 3.8), then you can install pre-built TOAST packages from PyPI.
+You should **always** use virtualenv or similar tools to manage your python environments rather than pip-installing packages as root.

 On Debian / Ubuntu Linux, you should install these minimal packages: